 Deep in the world's oceans live several varieties of fish that rarely come close to the shore.
 Many have odd shapes and vibrant colors.
 Most edible deep-sea fish are found around the coasts of New Zealand, South Africa, and South America.
 Examples are swordfish, shark, marlin, barracuda, etc.

-There is a wide variety of freshwater fish, but not in large quantities.
+There is a wide variety of freshwater fish but not in large quantities.
 And so, commercially, it has never been worked netting these fish.
-The exception of course is fish like Salmon and trout which are generally farmed.
-Carp and char are now increasingly being farmed.
+The exception, of course, is fish like salmon and trout, which are generally farmed.
+Carp, Channel cat, and char are now increasingly being farmed.

-The majority of freshwater fish such as pike, grayling and roach are caught only by anglers.
-Most tilapia is now farm produced.
-Freshwater fish have delicate and less robust flavor than seawater fish.
+The majority of freshwater fish such as pike, grayling, and roach are caught only by anglers.
+Most tilapia is now farm-produced.
+Freshwater fish have a delicate and less robust flavor than seawater fish.

-This family of shellfish is truly enormous and includes crabs, lobsters, crawfish and prawns and shrimps.
-They can be virtually any shape or size their distinguishing feature being that their skeleton is on the outside concealing a soft and delicious flesh
+This family of shellfish is truly enormous.
+It includes crabs, lobsters, crawfish, prawns and shrimps.
+They can come virtually in any shape or size, and their distinguishing feature is that their skeleton is on the outside, concealing a soft and delicious flesh inside.

 Crustaceans may require considerable efforts to prepare, cook and eat, but they are well worth it.

-This family of selfish is normally divided into two main groups: gastropods which include whelks and winkles and bivalves, which have attractive hinged external shells that house soft delicate flash inside, include clams, oysters and mussels.
+This family of selfish is normally divided into two main groups- gastropods, which include whelks and winkles, and bivalves, which have attractive hinged external shells that house soft, delicate flesh inside, including clams, oysters, and mussels.

-Squid, Octopus and Cuttlefish come under the heading of cephalopods and are more closely related to snails than to fish.
-Their name derived from the Greek meaning head with feet the bulbous head contains the mouth which has two jaws like a parrot beak.
-This is surrounded by tentacles covered with suckers which are used for crawling and seizing prey.
+Squid, Octopus, and Cuttlefish come under the heading of cephalopods.
+They are more closely related to snails than fish.
+Their name is derived from the Greek meaning ''head with feet''.

 Most cephalopods also contain any ink sac that emits a blackish fluid designed to repel predators and provide a smokescreen when under attack.
 This fluid always refers to as ink -can be used for cooking.